GAM-DIMNT-CPTEC/ECFLOW/README.md

 # ECFLOW
-Registrar a aplicação do ECFLOW na DIMNT
+Referente a aplicação do ECFLOW na DIMNT